Polirecyliente/SGConocimiento/Math/0x_Analytic_geometry/S01_Coordinate_systems.md

 **The origin**: the point in which both axes cross each other, i.e. the point $(0, 0)$.

 (Gráfica)
-**Graph**: the use of the $x$-$y$ plain to show points.
+**Graph**: the use of the $x$-$y$ plane to show points.
 These points can come from a mathematical function or equation, points scattered, etcetera.
 If the graph comes from an equation, it is read as the graph of the equation (la gráfica de la ecuación).
 The graph itself is the set of points that result from plotting the equation.

-(Ecuación lineal en dos variables)
-**Linear equation in two variables**: linear equation with two variables, such that a change in one of the variables produces a proportional change in the other variable.

-> Standard form of a linear equation in two variables
->
-> Let $A$, $B$, $C$, be constants, $x$, $y$, be variables, then
-> $$Ax + By = C$$
-> This is a linear equation, its solutions form a line when shown in a graph of the $x$-$y$ plain.

-The amount of solutions of a linear equation is infinite, the line formed by the equation can be extended indefinitely.

 ## Graphs of linear equations (Gráficas de ecuaciones lineales)